 The first thing to note is that there are many ways to build a fire pit.
 There are stone fire pits, landscape fire pits, old wheel rim fire pits, wood-burning fire pits, gas-burning fire pits, and the list goes on.
 Our go-to fire pit is a classic woodburning fire pit with some form of a fire ring built to contain the fire.
 In this most recent fire pit build, we used landscape blocks to construct the fire pit.

-Step One – Initial Considerations for Building a Fire Pit
+Step One – Initial Considerations for Building a DIY Fire Pit

-But before we get into the details, I want to talk about a couple of key elements to consider when building a fire pit.
+Before we get into the details, I want to talk about a couple of key elements to consider when building a DIY fire pit.

 - SAFETY – The first and foremost consideration when building a fire pit is to plan a safe location.
 Be sure that you are not building your fire pit in an area with highly combustible materials nearby.
 You want to ensure that the fire pit is a safe distance from any structures or other areas of concern.